-Nutshell: Balanced argument; two valid supporting examples each side OR three on one side and one on the other.
+Nutshell: Balanced argument; two valid supporting examples from each period OR three from one period and one on the other.
 Clinching argument = 18 marks

-Level 5 answers will typically set out a balanced argument explicitly supported by at least 3 valid examples, e.g.
+Level 5 answers will typically set out a balanced argument which compares government action in both periods.
+Arguments will be explicitly supported by at least three valid examples, e.g.